Blood glucose monitoring is one of the most important tools to help keep diabetes in check and reduce the risk of complications.

 - Follow the diabetes team’s recommendations for an ongoing blood glucose monitoring schedule.
-Keep a record of day-to-day results to share at your next diabetes appointment.
+Most blood glucose monitors store your past blood sugar results that can be reviewed at any time.
+Alternatively, you want to keep a printed record of day-to-day results to share at your next diabetes appointment.
 This will help the diabetes team assess how well lifestyle and medication choices are working.

 - Schedule and attend all recommended tests and appointments with the diabetes team.
 This should include an A1C test at least every six months.

-As a general rule, the Canadian Diabetes Association recommends the following blood glucose targets:
+As a general rule, Diabetes Canada recommends the following blood glucose targets: